Can Dogs Drink Tap Water Safely? Is Tap Water Bad For Pets?

 Pool Water

 Public and home pools are treated with synthetics to keep microorganisms and green growth levels low for swimmers.
-Using salt (like the sea) and chlorine implies pool water isn't right for your pet to drink.
+Using salt (like the sea) and chlorine implies that the pool water isn't right for your pet to drink.

 Dogs drinking water from a pool, even only a couple of swallows, may result in an upset stomach.
 Bring fresh drinking water to keep them hydrated when you visit your neighbor for a pool party.